Kate McMahon Ph.D.

 admin@castinehistoricalsociety.org

 Mary joined the staff in March 2022.
 From 2004-2022, Mary was the manager of the Castine Inn, greeting and assisting hundreds of visitors to our town.
-Prior to this position, she was a teacher at George Stevens Academy in Blue Hill.
+Prior to this position, she was a teacher at George Stevens Academy in Blue Hill for 24 years.

 Dabney McKenzie